|

 Chicago has its cows, Omaha has its John Does (or J. Does, to be more specific), life-size works of art by area artists.
 Look for them around town.

 Omaha has a strong arts community.
 We love arts and especially art festivals.
 During the summer months, we have quite a few art festivals in Omaha and the surrounding communities.
-You don't want to miss the Countryside Village Art festival (first weekend in June), the downtown Summer Arts Festival (late June), and the Rockbrook Village Art Fair (following labor day weekend).
+You don't want to miss the Countryside Village Art festival (first weekend in June), the downtown Summer Arts Festival (early June), and the Rockbrook Village Art Fair (weekend following labor day).

 We are also proud of our performing arts.
 We have the Omaha Symphony, Opera Omaha, and many theatrical productions.
-The Orpheum Theater was restored in the 1970s and features the greatest local and touring productions.
-The Omaha Community Playhouse has the greatest plays, including the best "Scrooge" play anywhere.
-The Omaha Theatre for Young People introduces theatre to our youngest citizens, not only in plays that are interesting to the younger generation but they also are the performers.
+The Orpheum Theater was restored in the 1970s, and features local and touring productions.
+Our Omaha Community Playhouse has the greatest plays, including the best "Scrooge" play anywhere.
+The Omaha Theatre for Young People introduces theatre to our youngest citizens, not only in plays that are interesting to the younger generation, but they also are the performers.

 Up next: